TechyMT/typescript_clean_template/README.md

-# Node.js Clean Architecture Boilerplate
+# Node.js Boilerplate with Mongoose and MongoDB

-This is a Node.js boilerplate with a clean folder structure designed to help you start your projects with best practices.
-It includes a modular architecture, example user module, and integration with Drizzle ORM.
+This is a boilerplate template for a Node.js project with a clean folder structure using Mongoose and MongoDB.
+The structure is organized to keep the code modular and maintainable.

-## Folder Structure
+## Project Structure

 The project structure is as follows:
 ```